numberoverzero/bloop/docs/user/models.rst

 .. attribute:: projection
     :noindex:

     The columns to project into this Index.
-Must be one of ``"all"``, ``"keys"``, or a list of column names.
 The index and model hash and range keys are always included in the projection.
+Must be one of ``"all"``, ``"keys"``, a list of Column objects, or a list of Column model names.

 .. attribute:: hash_key
     :noindex: